Ferns & Focus

 Soil

-Keep in temperatures above 50°F (10°C).
-This plant is not frost-tolerant and prefers warm, dry environments.
+Low humidity is fine.
+Keep temperatures above about 50°F. This plant is not frost-tolerant and prefers warm, dry rooms.

 Common Issues